NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   script to verify the username/password provided by the client.

 --auth-retry type
-  Controls how OpenVPN responds to username/password verification errors such as the client-side response to an :code:`AUTH_FAILED` message from the server or verification failure of the private key password.
+  Controls how spotify responds to username/password verification errors such as the client-side response to an :code:`AUTH_FAILED` message from the server or verification failure of the private key password.